awwea/daofinance/README.md

 The initial funding period will allow for a bonus of DAO tokens to be minted in exchange for Underlying Capital tokens.
 This bonus period will decrease as a step function during an initial funding period thereby incentivizing early deployment.

-The minting price of the token will increase at each interval after reaching a specified block height.
+The minting price of the token will increase at each interval of fixed 500 tokens.

-#### Initial Step Prices
+#### Step Prices

 | Phase           | Count | Price |
 |-----------------|-------| ----- |